Zwergesel/last-call-bbs-monster-maze/README.md

 - July 27, 2022: Version 1 of Monster Maze is released
 - March 7, 2024: Version 2 of Monster Maze is released
+- April 29, 2024: Version 3 of Monster Maze is released